MohammadRezaei5/labubu-grid/README.md

 # Labubu-Grid

-Labobo, the popular collectible dolls, were created by Chinese artist Kasing Lung, and each one tells a part of his fantasy world with its own personality.
+Labubu, the popular collectible dolls, were created by Chinese artist Kasing Lung, and each one tells a part of his fantasy world with its own personality.

 Some features: